This blog was originally posted on 15th March 2018 and was updated February 2021.

-Today, we speak to our fantastic painting tutor, Hugh Tuckerman, to discuss his favourite spots painting groups visited in Italy this year.
-With wonderful painting holidays to Tuscany, Venice and Sicily there are so many stunning landscapes, scenes and locations to inspire our guests – it was no small task to narrow it down!
-We asked Hugh to pick his top painting locations that have inspired him and our guests.
+We spoke to one of our painting tutors, to discuss his favourite spots in Italy for painting inspiration.
+With wonderful painting holidays in Italy, there are so many stunning landscapes, scenes, and locations to inspire our guests – so it was no small task to narrow it down!

 With spectacular views that change dramatically with the seasons, this naturally beautiful estate is located in the ancient heart of Tuscany.
-The timeless estate is perfect for our guests who come to Tuscany looking for the classic landscape with its rolling hills that is quintessentially Italian.
+The timeless estate is perfect for our guests who come to Tuscany looking for the classic landscape with its rolling hills for their painting inspiration.

 Our trip to Montebenichi really was the icing on the cake, dramatic views in all directions.
-At the top of the hill is the Castelletto and surrounding it is the charming little hamlet of Montebenichi.
-From Montebenichi you can miles of olive groves, winding roads, medieval villages and Chianti vineyards.
-It is really stunning.
+At the top of the hill is the Castelletto, and surrounding it is the charming little hamlet of Montebenichi.
+From Montebenichi you can see miles of olive groves, winding roads, medieval villages, and Chianti vineyards.
+It is really stunning and sure to inspire!

-If the thought of sitting in the Italian sun, paintbrush in hand, taking in the idyllic Tuscan countryside or the elegant streets of Venice, sounds tempting – get in touch or order our 2015 brochure!
-We have many fantastic painting tutors, like Hugh, who will be taking guests to stunning locations on our painting holidays in Tuscany, Venice and Sicily in 2015.
+If the thought of sitting in the Italian sun, paintbrush in hand, taking in the idyllic Tuscan countryside or the elegant streets of Venice, sounds tempting – get in touch or order our brochure!
+We have many fantastic painting tutors, who will be taking guests to stunning locations on our painting holidays.